 Literati Book Fairs (acquired Follett Book Fairs)

 Literati is one of the newer names on the market.
 They acquired Follett Book Fairs, so if you’re wondering why Follett is not on this list, it’s no mistake.
 Literati is one of the newer names in terms of book fairs, but they took over and, as a few have commented, improved upon the Follett Book Fairs.
+Some are even calling it THE alternative to Scholastic book fairs.
 I’m a big fan of the name myself.
 This is another nationwide book fair company.
-With it being so new, though, it does make you wonder if it’s like all of those cable companies that are always changing names because of bad reviews.
-It seems that that is not the case.
-For one, Literati boasts that you can set up and take down the book fair in 45 minutes!

 What do people say about them, though?